nmeum/zig-riscv-embedded/README.md

 specifically the [HiFive 1][hifive1 website].
 While possible to run the application on "real hardware", it can also be run using an emulator.

+The mid-term goal is to provide somewhat usable abstractions for interacting with the UART and the PLIC.
+These abstractions are currently being developed in `uart.zig` and `plic.zig`.
+The `main.zig` file combines the two to output `Hello!` indefinitely.

 The application uses slightly modified linker scripts and assembler startup code copied from the [RIOT project][riot fe310].
 Refer to the license headers of the different files for more information.